 Web-based graphic design tool Canva has become the go-to platform for designers of all experience levels for its ease of use and low barrier to entry.
-Teachers, students, marketers, designers, brand managers and more turn to Canva as a free tool that lets them swiftly create graphics, branded collateral, and other types of visuals from scratch or using thousands of templates.
+Teachers, students, marketers, designers, brand managers and more use Canva to swiftly create graphics, branded collateral, and other types of visuals from scratch or using thousands of templates.

-Best of all, Canva comes with a robust library of stock photos, illustrations, and of course simple vector icons that you can instantly drag and drop to convey your ideas more quickly.
+Best of all, Canva comes with a robust library of stock photos, illustrations, and simple vector icons that you can instantly drag and drop to convey your ideas more quickly.

 New to Canva?
-We’ve put together this guide to how you can make the most of the platform and use it for different personal or professional purposes.
+We’ve put together this guide to how you can make the most of the platform and use it for a variety of purposes and projects.

 How to Get Started with Canva